iEngage/java-sdk/docs/CollaborationApi.md

 <a name="addCommentBlog"></a>
 # **addCommentBlog**
-> VerveResponseComment addCommentBlog(blogId, commentText, loggedInUserId, accessToken, clientToken)
+> VerveResponseComment addCommentBlog(blogId, requesterId, clientToken, body, accessToken)

 Comment on posted blog

-Allows the user to give comment on posted Blog.
-Returns the comment
+This service allows a user to comment on a blog.
+The following fields(key:value) are required to be present in the Comment JSON object.
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. blogId (Path Parameter)&lt;/br&gt;2. commentText &lt;/br&gt;

 ### Example
 ```java